 When shopping for a POS system, keep these key factors in mind:

 - Business type and size: Different industries have unique requirements.
 For instance, restaurants may need features like table management and split billing, while retail businesses might prioritize inventory management and barcode scanning.
-Similarly, a single store can work with a simpler system, but multiple locations might require a more robust, cloud-based solution for real-time data sharing and centralized control.

 - Features: Make a list of must-haves vs nice-to-haves.
 Do you need advanced inventory management?
 Customer loyalty programs?

 - Ease of use: Your staff should be able to learn the system quickly.
 The interface should be user-friendly and intuitive.
+You can look at POS system demos in advance to see how the system (ought to) work.

 - Integration capabilities: Ensure it plays nicely with your existing tools (accounting software, e-commerce platform, etc.).